opsec-infosec/pushswap/README.md

 10. You are not allowed to use any libc function libraries, such as strlen, isdigit... etc. You must create your own.
 11. You must create a makefile that compiles your libc and printf as a library.
 12. You must create a makefile for your program and link your libraries from step 11 above.
+13. for loops, macros and global variables are forbidden
+14. Functions can only be 25 lines maximum and 80 columns long.
+15. Each .c file must only contain a maximum of 4 functions.
+16. All .h files must include guards and can only include prototypes.

 ## Compiling